The Henry Dumas Fiction Prize 2026

 Ends on

-In honor of Henry Dumas’ legacy, we seek to award an emerging writer for innovative fiction that “inhabits the geography” of its place in rare ways.
-Entries for The Henry Dumas Fiction Prize should be a single prose work of fiction not exceeding 7,500 words.
-Entrants may submit more than once, but each new entry must be accompanied by a separate $20 entry fee.
+Judge: John Keene In honor of Henry Dumas’ legacy, we seek to award an emerging writer for innovative fiction that “inhabits the geography” of its place in rare ways.
 The winner receives $1000 and publication in the Arkansas International.
+We look forward to reading your work!

 Contest Guidelines: